-<text><list-item> 1 Press the talk switch.
-1 Press the talk switch.
-1 Select to train voice recognition tutorial.
-2 Select to start the voice recording to the tak switch or you are tain the system to better recognite recognition tutorial.
-2 Select "OK" and say the desired command.
+Using the voice command system 1 Press the talk switch.
+CTNAVBD032 (1) Select to train voice recognition.
+Go Back (2) Select to start the voice recognition tutorial.
+CTHDAAK114US 2 Select "OK" and say the desired command.

 On the list screen, you can select the desired command.